 When are the decisions announced?

-Depending on the forecast, APS makes every effort to make decisions regarding operating status in the evening by 6 p.m., understanding that parents need time to plan.
-However, if the forecast is uncertain and still developing, APS waits to get the latest forecast and assess actual road conditions in the morning.
+APS makes every effort to make decisions regarding operating status in the evening by 6 p.m., understanding that parents need time to plan.
+If the forecast is uncertain and still developing, APS waits to get the latest forecast and assess actual road conditions in the morning.
 Morning decisions to close schools or have a delayed opening are announced by 5:00 a.m.

 Decisions about early dismissal are normally announced by 11:30 a.m.
 Once a decision is made, staff notifies local media and updates all APS communications channels.
 Email and text messages are also sent to APS School Talk subscribers.